coletteemurphy/ansibleforcloud/README.md

 Followed instructions here https://github.com/cloudadvocate/google-cloud/tree/master/ansible-dynamic-inventory
 NB had to install pip3 on controller as a dependency for this and create service-account.json on google cloud console
 Then I ran ansible-inventory -i gcp.yml --graph to ensure the hosts and groups had been assigned correctly

+## Collections
+Determine which collections can be used